-MHA also shall deny admission at any time under the following circumstances:
+MHA also may deny admission at any time under the following circumstances:

-1. Any household member has ever been convicted of drug-related criminal activity for the manufacture or production of methamphetamine on the premises of federally assisted housing.
-The premise is defined as the building or complex in which the dwelling unit is located, including common areas and grounds.

-- 2. Any household member has been convicted of drug-related or violent criminal activity within the past five years. - 3.
-Any household member is subject to a lifetime registration requirement under a State sex-offender registration program in the state where the housing is located and in other states where the household member is known to have lived. - 4.
+- 1. Any household member has ever been convicted of drug-related criminal activity for the manufacture or production of methamphetamine on the premises of federally assisted housing.
+The premise is defined as the building or complex in which the dwelling unit is located, including common areas and grounds. - 2.
+Any household member has been convicted of other drug-related or violent criminal activity within the past three years. - 3.
+Any household member is subject to a lifetime registration requirement under a State sexoffender registration program in the state where the housing is located and in other states where the household member is known to have lived. - 4.
 MHA has reasonable cause to believe that a household member's use of illegal drugs or alcohol abuse may threaten the health, safety, or right to peaceful enjoyment of the premises by other residents or persons residing in the immediate vicinity. - 5.
-MHA has reasonable cause to believe that a household member has engaged, within the past five years, in any criminal activity that may threaten the health or safety of the other residents, property management staff or MHA employees or their contractors and agents.
+MHA has reasonable cause to believe that a household member has engaged, within the past two years, in any other criminal activity that may threaten the health or safety of the other residents, property management staff or MHA employees or their contractors and agents.

 MHA will use the date that the applicant completed any related sentence to evaluate eligibility.
-The applicant must have completed serving any related sentence, including applicable parole or probation period, five years prior to admission.
+The applicant must have completed serving any related sentence, including applicable parole or probation period, three years prior to admission.

-In determining whether to deny or terminate assistance, MHA may take such action if the preponderance of evidence indicates that a family member has engaged in such activity.
-The fact of an arrest record alone is not a reliable basis upon which to establish a preponderance of arrest.
+In determining whether to deny or terminate assistance, MHA may take such action if the preponderance of evidence indicates that a family member has engaged in such activity, regardless of whether the family member has been arrested or convicted.